This article was first published in the September 2022 issue of North American Whitetail magazine.

 Most old bucks have a sixth sense.
 This one had a seventh.
 Not that he needed it to give me the slip, mind you.
-He’d spotted me in the tree stand one season when I reached for my bow and then busted me later that same year when the wind betrayed me.
+He’d spotted me in the tree stand one season when I reached for my bow and then busted me later that same year when the wind swirled.
 I was sure I had him dead to rights the next November when he started to freshen a scrape.
 I just needed him to take one more step, and he took it.
 Backwards.
 Pretty sure he heard my heart beating that time.

 The buck was worth every bit of the trouble he caused me.
 Fully mature, block headed and barrel chested, he looked like he belonged on the cover of a magazine.
 And he’d have been on one, maybe even this one, if I could ever get close enough to pose with him.

 Because I didn’t have anything else on my trail cameras to get me excited, I reluctantly made the decision to dedicate yet another season to hunting the old buck.
 History had taught me it wasn’t going to happen with stick and string, though, so other than slipping in one August afternoon to hang a ladder stand, I stayed out of the woods until black powder season opened.

 Considering the history I had with the buck, the shot I finally got on him was anticlimactic.
 Opening Day wasn’t five minutes old when he materialized out of thin air.
 I immediately cheated up on my rifle stock to draw as much light as possible into my scope and squeezed the trigger, enveloping myself in a cloud of smoke.
 The shot felt good, but when I remembered all the ways that the buck had given me the slip in the past, I sat paralyzed in the stand.
 The thirty minutes I waited there were for me, not the deer.